 This post covers the concept of impedance in general terms.
-Seen from the definition on the hyper-link, it is the combination of resistance and reactance.
+Seen from the definition on the hyperlink, it is the combination of resistance and reactance.
 In simpler terms, impedance can be thought of how much passive elements in an alternating current circuit reduce or impede the current.
-The same terminology is applicable when talking about high frequency radio applications or high frequency digital applications because all these applications have something in common.
+The same terminology is applicable when talking about high-frequency radio applications or high-frequency digital applications because all these applications have something in common.
 They all have some form of changing voltage in any periodic waveform.
 (NOTE: This is not limited to sinusoidal waves explicitly.)
 Some DC waveforms that can be manipulated from a stable DC input.
 These include square waves, sawtooth waves, triangle waves, and other pulsating modes.

 Rn is equal to the resistance of one Resistor N in Ohms.